 The world of marketing is constantly adapting as new technologies, social and advertising platforms, and human needs and desires change.

-As Joe Polish explains in his “I Love Marketing” Podcast, he first started marketing his carpet cleaning business using postcards and snail mail, the available techniques for gathering information on his customers were limited.
-Today, however, technology can help us define specific targets to market to and gather information on each person who expresses interest in what we show them.
+As Joe Polish explains in his “I Love Marketing” podcast, he first started marketing his carpet cleaning business using postcards and snail mail.
+The available techniques for gathering information on his customers were limited.
+Today, however, technology can help us define specific targets to market to and gather information on people who express interest in what we show them.
 This allows business owners to pick out the viable prospects and target them more closely.

 Choosing to incorporate just one or all of these tactics will grow your prospect and customer database while creating an easier path for finding your ideal customer.